-Brewing like many old-fashioned activities demands mindfulness, patience and time.
+Brewing like most old-fashioned activities demands mindfulness, patience and time.
 In many ways it is closely allied to baking your own bread.
 Taking copious notes of the ingredients and details of how they were used is imperative.
 Temperature, pH and specific gravity are all important factors.

-The huge advantage of this all-hive mead is that all the nutrients for the yeast are supplied by the natural, lightly-filtered honey and pollen without having to add various chemicals; the rich flavour is unique.
+The huge advantage of this all-hive mead is that the nutrients for the yeast are supplied by the natural, lightly-filtered honey and pollen without having to add various chemicals; the rich flavour is unique.

 At the Royal Show in South Africa this last weekend, an all-hive mead was awarded the top bottle prize.

-I follow the same principles when making my braggart, a honey beer, but that has a much lower alcohol-content; around 6%.
+I follow the same principles when making my braggart, a honey beer but that has a much lower alcohol-content; around 6%.

 7. Add 1 tsp of yeast to 50ml of cold water in a mug; allow to hydrate.